 - Flashes/Floaters.
 Flashes of light and floating specks in the visual field are a common part of aging.
 They are not generally a cause for concern, but a sudden increase in flashes and/or floaters can be a symptom of retinal detachment.

 Are you living with a retinal condition?
 Are you looking for the right retinal specialist for you?
-Be sure to contact our Portsmouth, Exeter or Somersworth, NH locations today!
+Be sure to contact our Portsmouth, Exeter, Somersworth or Kittery locations today!